Tribal Professionals Cohort

 A year-long professional development program designed to equip Native leaders with knowledge and tools for Native Nation Building

-- Participate in interactive cohort events that include an orientation, JIT courses, seminars with NNI professionals, and networking opportunities throughout the year.
-In 2023, except for JIT, these events will largely be virtual.
+Over the course of the year, cohort members will participate in interactive cohort events that include an orientation, January In Tucson (JIT) courses, seminars with NNI professionals, and networking opportunities throughout the year.
+Except for JIT, these events are largely virtual.
+They will:

 -Benefit from a first-rate education on several Indigenous governance topics with world-renowned professors during JIT.

-- Get opportunities to learn from and connect with guest speakers that include experts, leaders, and practitioners in tribal governance.
+-Have the opportunity to learn from and connect with guest speakers that include experts, leaders, and practitioners in tribal governance.

 -Receive support from NNI staff/faculty via weekly check-ins during JIT and monthly thereafter (virtual via Zoom, 1 hour each).

 -Receive discounts on CEU registration rates at future JIT sessions.

 - Enhanced ability to effect positive change at work and in your community.

-- Enhanced leadership abilities and a suite of leadership tools.
+- Enhanced leadership abilities and leadership tools.